-A Poisson distribution is a tool that helps to predict the probability of certain events from happening when you know how often the event has occurred.
-The Poisson distribution gives us the probability of a given number of events happening in a fixed interval of time.
+A Poisson distribution is a tool that helps to predict the probability of certain events happening when you know how often the event has occurred.
+It gives us the probability of a given number of events happening in a fixed interval of time.

-A store that rents books has an average rental of 200 books every Saturday night.
+A textbook store rents an average of 200 books every Saturday night.
 Using this data, you can predict the probability that more books will sell (perhaps 300 or 400) on the following Saturday nights.
 Another example is the number of diners in a certain restaurant every day.
 If the average number of diners for seven days is 500, you can predict the probability of a certain day having more customers.

 Because of this application, Poisson distributions are used by businessmen to make forecasts about the number of customers or sales on certain days or seasons of the year.
 In business, overstocking will sometimes mean losses if the goods are not sold.
 Likewise, having too few stocks would still mean a lost business opportunity because you were not able to maximize your sales due to a shortage of stock.
 By using this tool, businessmen are able to estimate the time when demand is unusually higher, so they can purchase more stock.
 Hotels and restaurants could prepare for an influx of customers, they could hire extra temporary workers in advance, purchase more supplies, or make contingency plans just in case they cannot accommodate their guests coming to the area.

 With the Poisson distribution, companies can adjust supply to demand in order to keep their business earning good profit.
 In addition, waste of resources is prevented.